King Vidor: Amateur apprenticeship in Galveston

 As a boy, Vidor engaged in photographing and developing portraits of his relatives with a Box Brownie camera.

-At the age of sixteen Vidor dropped out of a private high school in Maryland and returned to Galveston to work as a nickelodeon ticket taker and projectionist.
-As an 18-year-old amateur newsreel cameraman Vidor began to acquire skills as a film documentarian.
-His first movie was based on footage taken of a local hurricane (not to be confused with the 1900 Galveston hurricane).
-He sold footage from a Houston army parade to a newsreel outfit (titled The Grand Military Parade) and made his first fictional movie, a semi-docucomedy concerning a local automobile race, In Tow (1913).
+At the age of 16, Vidor dropped out of a private high school in Maryland and returned to Galveston to work as a nickelodeon ticket taker and projectionist.
+As an 18-year-old amateur newsreel cameraman, Vidor began to acquire skills as a film documentarian.
+His first movie was based on footage taken of a local hurricane.
+He sold footage from a Houston army parade to a newsreel outfit (titled The Grand Military Parade) and made his first fictional movie, In Tow (1913), a semidocucomedy concerning a local automobile race.

 Hotex Motion Picture Company

-Vidor, in a partnership with vaudevillian and movie entrepreneur Edward Sedgwick formed the Hotex Motion Picture Company in 1914 ("HO" for Houston, "TEX" for Texas) to produce low-budget one- or two-reelers.
+Vidor, in a partnership with vaudevillian and movie entrepreneur Edward Sedgwick, formed the Hotex Motion Picture Company in 1914 ("HO" for Houston, "TEX" for Texas) to produce low-budget one- or two-reelers.
 The enterprise garnered a national press release in Moving Picture World announcing its formation.
 Only still photos survive from these comedy-adventures, for which Hotex failed to collect any royalties.

-In 1915, newlyweds Vidor and actress Florence Arto Vidor along with business partner Sedgwick, moved to California in search of employment in the emerging Hollywood movie industry, arriving on the West Coast virtually penniless.
+In 1915, newlyweds Vidor and actress Florence Arto Vidor, along with business partner Sedgwick, moved to California in search of employment in the emerging Hollywood movie industry, arriving on the West Coast virtually penniless.

-Hollywood apprenticeship: 1915–1918
+Hollywood apprenticeship

 Based on a screen test arranged by Texas actress Corinne Griffith and shot by Charles Rosher in Hollywood, Florence Vidor procured a contract with Vitagraph Studios, marking the start of her successful movie career.
-Vidor obtained minor roles acting at Vitagraph and Inceville studios (the spy drama The Intrigue (1916) survives, in which he plays a chauffeur).
+Vidor obtained minor roles acting at Vitagraph and Inceville studios, such as a chauffeur in The Intrigue (1916).
 As a low-level office clerk at Universal, he was fired for trying to present his own scripts under the pseudonym "Charles K. Wallis", but soon was rehired by the studio as a writer of shorts.